 My trip to Florida lasted two way too short weeks.
 I got to see what it is like actually living there – we went to physics classes, we went to a lot of restaurants (Olive Garden, Applebee’s, Denny’s, Five Guys, Kobe Japanese Steakhouse and several times to Chili’s), we went to an American cinema, and we even went to the huge Florida State Fair.
 I had a wonderful stay, and I will definitely go back some time.
 For now, though, I’m stuck with classes again in cold Norway!

 So there you have it!
-Thank you so much, Sindre!
+Thank you so much for writing!
 If you’re interested in writing a guest post for me, contact me through e-mail. =)

 And in case you’re wondering, here’s the image he’s talking about. ;D